The Top 9 Free Financial Tools Every Saver Needs in 2025

 EveryDollar (Free Version)

 Key Features: Zero-based budgeting where every dollar gets a job.
-Manual transaction entry and monthly plans.
+The free plan favors manual entry; paid plans add bank sync.

 • Platform: iOS, Android, Web